 If we're interested in publishing your game after we review your prototype, we'll offer you a contract to license the design for publication.
 Our design licenses almost always involve paying an advance against ongoing royalties, plus complimentary copies.

-We generally develop designs further after licensing them, usually with the designer’s input and participation.
+We generally develop designs further after licensing them, usually with the designer’s input and active participation.